We provide self-help, private ticket, and community based support to ensure your Community runs as well as it can.

 Provide a much information about the issue as possible.
 Including how to replicate the problem, and examples if possible.

 Often we will need access to your system to diagnose the cause of an issue.
 In this case, we will need some login details, and may at times require file system access.
 You can provide these securely from within your client area.
-To do this, log into your client area, select your license, then select "Review my details".
+To do this, log into your client area, select your license, then select "Review my details" (See further info below).
 Ensuring these are up to date, can often speed up the time taken to resolve your issue.

 Anything you have already attempted to resolve the issue yourself is worth noting within the ticket.